Francisca-Heii/online-store-app/README.md

 * Adding a favorite section.
 Users can favorite their product and see them on their favorite page if they are logged.
 * Adding product description for customers to have  more information about a certain product

-#### Bugs left to  be fixed ####
+**Bugs left to  be fixed**

 There are a good number of bugs left to be fixed in order to bring the overall look and feel of the site the way I want.
-I went through a lot of internet problems which had took a week for the service provider to  attend to, I did not have enough time to fix all the existing bugs to the best of my ability.
+I went through a lot of internet problems which had taken a week for the service provider to attend to, I did not have enough time to fix all the existing bugs to the best of my ability.
----

 <span id="technologies"></span>

 ### Technologies ####